nixworks/public/news/2011/07/12/README.md

 ##### Evangelos Florakis Navy Base explosion
 ### [Evangelos Florakis Navy Base explosion: Thousands of people march on the Presidential Palace in Nicosia, Cyprus; police fire tear gas at the demonstrators who tie a banner to the palace gates stating "Christofias [their ruler] is a murderer and must go to jail". ](/news/2011/07/12/evangelos-florakis-navy-base-explosion-thousands-of-people-march-on-the-presidential-palace-in-nicosia-cyprus-police-fire-tear-gas-at-the.md)
-_Context: tear gas, Cypriot, Presidential Palace, Evangelos Florakis Navy Base explosion, Nicosia, Christofias_
+_Context: Presidential Palace, Cypriot, tear gas, Christofias, Evangelos Florakis Navy Base explosion, Nicosia_

 ##### Earthquake
 ### [Four earthquakes ranging from 5 to 6.2 in magnitude hit the Philippines. ](/news/2011/07/12/four-earthquakes-ranging-from-5-to-6-2-in-magnitude-hit-the-philippines.md)